Dhanuka99/Dhanuka99/README.md

 ### Hi there 👋 I'm Dhanuka Lakshan

-I'm a Software engineering student who is like to explore modern technologies and methods.
+I'm a Software Engineering student who is like to explore modern technologies and methods.

     - 🔭 I’m currently learning Hibernate and Web Topologies.
     - 🌱 I’m currently studing @ Institute of Java and Software Enginnering (IJSE).